awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 ### Required permissions for AWS KMS keyrings<a name="kms-keyring-permissions"></a>

 The AWS Encryption SDK doesn't require an AWS account and it doesn't depend on any AWS service\.
-However, to use an AWS Key Management Service \(AWS KMS\) [customer master key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMK\) in an AWS KMS keyring, you need an AWS account and the following minimum permissions on the CMKs in your keyring\.
+However, to use an AWS KMS keyring, you need an AWS account and the following minimum permissions on the AWS KMS keys in your keyring\.
 + To encrypt with an AWS KMS keyring, you need [kms:GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) permission on the generator key\.
 You need [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) permission on all additional keys in the AWS KMS keyring\.
 + To decrypt with an AWS KMS keyring, you need [kms:Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) permission on at least one key in the AWS KMS keyring\.
 + To encrypt with a multi\-keyring comprised of AWS KMS keyrings, you need [kms:GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) permission on the generator key in the generator keyring\.
 You need [kms:Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) permission on all other keys in all other AWS KMS keyrings\.

-For detailed information about permissions for AWS KMS customer master keys, see [Authentication and Access Control for AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.
+For detailed information about permissions for AWS KMS keys, see [Authentication and access control](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html) in the *AWS Key Management Service Developer Guide*\.

-### Identifying CMKs in an AWS KMS keyring<a name="kms-keyring-id"></a>
+### Identifying AWS KMS keys in an AWS KMS keyring<a name="kms-keyring-id"></a>

-An AWS KMS keyring can include one or more AWS KMS customer master keys \(CMKs\)\.
-To specify a CMK in an AWS KMS keyring, use a supported AWS KMS key identifier\.
-The key identifiers you can use to identify a CMK in a keyring vary with the operation and the language implementation\.
-For details about the key identifiers for a AWS KMS CMK, see [Key Identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.
+An AWS KMS keyring can include one or more AWS KMS keys\.
+To specify an AWS KMS key in an AWS KMS keyring, use a supported AWS KMS key identifier\.
+The key identifiers you can use to identify an AWS KMS key in a keyring vary with the operation and the language implementation\.
+For details about the key identifiers for an AWS KMS key, see [Key Identifiers](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id) in the *AWS Key Management Service Developer Guide*\.
-+ In an encryption keyring, you can use a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) or [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-ARN) to identify CMKs\.
++ In an encryption keyring, you can use a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) or [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-ARN) to identify AWS KMS keys\.
 Some language implementations allow other formats\.
-+ In a decryption keyring, you must use a key ARN to identify CMKs\.
++ In a decryption keyring, you must use a key ARN to identify AWS KMS keys\.
 This requirement applies to all language implementations of the AWS Encryption SDK\.
 For details, see [Specifying wrapping keys](concepts.md#specifying-keys)\.
-+ In a keyring used for encryption and decryption, you must use a key ARN to identify CMKs\.
++ In a keyring used for encryption and decryption, you must use a key ARN to identify AWS KMS keys\.
 This requirement applies to all language implementations of the AWS Encryption SDK\.

 ### Encrypting with an AWS KMS keyring<a name="kms-keyring-encrypt"></a>

-You can configure each AWS KMS keyring with a single CMK or multiple CMKs in the same or different AWS accounts and AWS Regions\.
-You can also configure an [AWS KMS discovery keyring](#kms-keyring-discovery) with no CMKs\.
+You can configure each AWS KMS keyring with a single AWS KMS key or multiple AWS KMS keys in the same or different AWS accounts and AWS Regions\.
+You can also configure an [AWS KMS discovery keyring](#kms-keyring-discovery) with no AWS KMS keys\.
 As with all keyrings, you can use one or more AWS KMS keyrings in a [multi\-keyring](#use-multi-keyring)\.

-When you create an AWS KMS keyring to encrypt data, you must specify a *generator key*, which is a CMK that generates a plaintext data key and encrypts it\.
-Then, if you choose, you can specify additional CMKs that encrypt the same plaintext data key\.
+When you create an AWS KMS keyring to encrypt data, you must specify a *generator key*, which is an AWS KMS key that generates a plaintext data key and encrypts it\.
+Then, if you choose, you can specify additional AWS KMS keys that encrypt the same plaintext data key\.
 The [encrypted message](concepts.md#message) that the AWS Encryption SDK returns includes the ciphertext and all of the encrypted data keys\.
-The caller must have `kms:GenerateDataKey` permission for the generator CMK, and `kms:Encrypt` permission for all additional CMKs\.
+The caller must have `kms:GenerateDataKey` permission for the generator AWS KMS key, and `kms:Encrypt` permission for all additional AWS KMS keys\.

 For example, the following AWS KMS keyring specifies a generator key and one additional key\.
 When you use this keyring to encrypt data, it returns one plaintext data key generated by the generator key and two encrypted data keys, one encrypted under the generator key and one encrypted under the additional key\.
-To decrypt the data protected by this keyring, the keyring that you use must include at least one of the CMKs that encrypted the data key, or no CMKs\. \(An AWS KMS keyring with no CMKs is known as an [AWS KMS discovery keyring](#kms-keyring-discovery)\.\)
+To decrypt the data protected by this keyring, the keyring that you use must include at least one of the AWS KMS keys that encrypted the data key, or no AWS KMS keys\. \(An AWS KMS keyring with no AWS KMS keys is known as an [AWS KMS discovery keyring](#kms-keyring-discovery)\.\)

 **Note**
-If you plan to use the same keyring for encrypting and decrypting data, use a key ARN to identify each CMK\.
+If you plan to use the same keyring for encrypting and decrypting data, use a key ARN to identify each AWS KMS key\.
 Key ARNs are required when decrypting\.

 ------
 #### [ C ]

-To identify an AWS KMS CMK in an encryption keyring, specify a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) or [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-arn)\.
+To identify an AWS KMS key in an encryption keyring, specify a [key ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) or [alias ARN](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-alias-arn)\.
 In a decryption keyring, you must use a key ARN\.
-For details, see [Identifying CMKs in an AWS KMS keyring](#kms-keyring-id)\.
+For details, see [Identifying AWS KMS keys in an AWS KMS keyring](#kms-keyring-id)\.

 For a complete example, see [string\.cpp](https://github.com/aws/aws-encryption-sdk-c/blob/master/examples/string.cpp)\.